Using Fudge

 Cascading Objects

-Some objects you might want to work with will support cascading which means each method returns an object.
+Some objects you might want to work with will spawn a long chain of objects.
 Here is an example of fudging a cascading SQLAlchemy query.
 Notice that Fake.returns_fake() is used to specify that session.query(User) should return a new object.
 Notice also that because query() should be iterable, it is set to return a list of fake User objects.

 >>> import fudge